TamKengHong/AdoptAPet/README.md

 ![image](https://user-images.githubusercontent.com/59087730/217887028-492fe822-68d9-4e94-b964-db6f2e3fbf27.png)

+# About:
+This is a website to allow people to browse for breeds of pets they like, favourite them and perhaps adopt them.
+Uses TheCatAPI to get cat data.

 # Features:
 1. Random cat images / gifs in the home screen.
 2. Ability to search for cat breeds, and giving information + pictures of cats for that breed.